DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 attempt several implementations in order to find the most optimal implementation with the least amount of effective processing time spent on the algorithm.

-**Research area 2 (_RA2_)**: How can we ensure that the output of random numbers is not limited by our firmware, but rather only limited by the USB transfer speed of the microcontroller or the ADC?
+**Research area 2 (_RA2_)**: Can we ensure that the output of random numbers is not limited primarily by firmware, but rather limited by the processing power or the USB transfer speed of the microcontroller, alternatively by the ADC?

 There will unequivocally be a bottleneck for the processing speed.
 For instance, the speed at which the ADC can process the optical signal into raw bits as well